selinkorkmaz/selinkorkmaz.github.io/_posts/2020-09-14-week5reflective.md

 People.tamu.edu allows authorized Texas A&M users to publish a personal web page.
 A webpage is simply a text file written special tags called HTML.
 <br/>

 Luckily, I do remember the web page Professor Lightfoot created for his Spring 2019 CSCE 111 course that I took.
-After locating the website, I right-clicked on the page for the menu option to display "View Page Source."
+After locating the website, I right-clicked on the page for the menu option to display "View Page Source".
 After clicking on it, it opens the document source, showing the page's HTML.
 <br/>

 As I examine Professor Lightfoot's website, he does incorporate a heading.
 HTML headings are titles or subtitles you want to display on the webpage ranging from `<h1>` to `<h6>`. `<h1>` defines the most important heading and `<h6>` defines the least important heading.
 A level 1 heading used on the website are for CSCE 111 - Intro to CS - Java, Course Overview, Weekly Topics, Learning Outcomes, Grading, Required Textbook, and Quick Access.